kaixih/kaixih.github.io/_posts/2022-05-10-fused-gelu.md

 the TF grappler remapping pass.
 To better understand what patterns are matched, I created [this visualizing tool](https://github.com/kaixih/tf_op_graph) to print out op graphs before and after any specified grappler optimization pass.
+Please check out the sample scripts in the repo which include the GELU examples and how to generate the graph pictures.

 ## Approximate GELU Pattern